dreamcatcher-tech/network/Inbox/2023-01-12 1035 Jest runner in vscode.md

 A git based filesystem.
 Git native fs.
 Might need a platform where these files get shared around and provide a web interface to them.
 Dropbox alternative would treat saves to the fs as a commit to one of these shared files.

+SaveAll would be atomic.
+Stepback / undo could be across multiple files, and would be part of the filesystem, not part of the editor.